 Schloss Lichtenstein, Germany.

-The Marksburg Castle on the Rhine River and is also one of the three with its original elements intact from the 11th century.
+Marksburg, seen here from the western riverside of the Rhine, is a fortress above the town of Braubach in Rhineland-Palatinate, Germany.
+It is located on a schist rock iat a height of 160 metres (525 feet).
+It is the only medieval castle of the Middle Rhine that has never been destroyed.
+Since 2002, the castle is one of the principal sites of the UNESCO World Heritage Rhine Gorge.
+The Marksburg Castle is one of the three with its original elements intact from the 11th century.
 It has an extensive collection of medieval artifacts, and is the repository of castle museum books and documents for most of Germany.

 Burg Rheinstein on the Rhine River was one of the best restored castles.
 Our family first visited this one in 1960, and it is still well maintained.
 The castle has an excellent collection of medieval artifacts, fine gardens and steep walks.